bamcis-io/AWSLambda.Common/README.md

     public KinesisFirehoseTransformResponse Exec(KinesisFirehoseEvent request, ILambdaContext context)
     {
-        List<KinesisFirehoseTransformedRecord> TransformedRecords = new List<KinesisFirehoseTransformedRecord>();
+        List<KinesisFirehoseTransformedRecord> transformedRecords = new List<KinesisFirehoseTransformedRecord>();

-        foreach (KinesisFirehoseRecord Record in request.Records)
+        foreach (KinesisFirehoseRecord record in request.Records)
         {
             try
             {
-                string Data = Record.DecodeData();
+                string data = record.DecodeData();
-                JObject Obj = JObject.Parse(Data);
+                JObject obj = JObject.Parse(data);
-                string Row = Convert.ToBase64String(Encoding.UTF8.GetBytes(String.Join("|", Obj.ToObject<Dictionary<string, string>>().Select(x => x.Value)) + "\n"));
+                string row = Convert.ToBase64String(Encoding.UTF8.GetBytes(String.Join("|", obj.ToObject<Dictionary<string, string>>().Select(x => x.Value)) + "\n"));

-                KinesisFirehoseTransformedRecord Transform = new KinesisFirehoseTransformedRecord(Record.RecordId, Row, TransformationResultStatus.OK);
+                KinesisFirehoseTransformedRecord transform = new KinesisFirehoseTransformedRecord(record.RecordId, row, TransformationResultStatus.OK);
-                TransformedRecords.Add(Transform);
+                transformedRecords.Add(transform);
             }
             catch (Exception e)
             {
-                KinesisFirehoseTransformedRecord Transform = new KinesisFirehoseTransformedRecord(Record.RecordId, Record.Data, TransformationResultStatus.PROCESSING_FAILED);
+                KinesisFirehoseTransformedRecord transform = new KinesisFirehoseTransformedRecord(record.RecordId, record.Data, TransformationResultStatus.PROCESSING_FAILED);
-                TransformedRecords.Add(Transform);
+                transformedRecords.Add(transform);
             }
         }

-        return new KinesisFirehoseTransformResponse(TransformedRecords);
+        return new KinesisFirehoseTransformResponse(transformedRecords);
     }

 ### Custom Resource Handler

 In addition to the classes for serializing the custom resource requests and responses, there are classes that support aiding the automation of creating a custom resource Lambda function.
 The `CustomResourceHandler` class is an abstract class that you can inherit in your class the Lambda function handler targets.

     using ...